People School is Vanessa van Edwards flagship product on people’s skills.

 As politically incorrect as it may sound, Vanessa says that we evaluate people asking ourselves whether they are winners or losers (and that’s true).

-And since her course is tailored to career folks, she goes over a rather famous research which found out how the most effective pitches to venture capitalists were high in comfort (signaling confidence) and enthusiasm.
+And since her course is tailored to career folks, she goes over a study that found out how the most effective pitches to venture capitalists were high in comfort (signaling confidence) and enthusiasm.

 - Solid information